15 Best Sunset Hikes on Oʻahu, Hawaiʻi

 15 Best Sunset Hikes on Oʻahu

-Keep in mind that the best sunset hike for one person may not be the best sunset hike for another.
-What I’m really saying is that it all depends on how much time and effort you want to spend on your hike back in the dark.
+On a different note, it’s important to keep in mind that the best sunset hike for one person may not be the best sunset hike for another.
+What I’m really saying is that it all depends on how much time and effort you want to spend on hiking back in the dark.

-Some of my favorite sunset moments on Oʻahu have meant hiking countless miles back through the night.
-But I can promise you that these nights, like the image you see below, have created some of my most favorite memories that I have on this island!
+That said, some of my favorite sunset moments on Oʻahu have meant hiking countless miles after the sun has gone down, but I can confidently say that these nights, as in the image below, have created some of my most favorite memories that I have on this island!

 1. Puʻu O Hulu Trail (Pink Pillbox)